 So Go Get Swirling!

 Swirls do best with micas, oxides, ultramarines or natural colorants that aren't going to bleed.
 But there are so many available, and they're very affordable.
-I encourage you get a sample of a few and just play.
+Get a sample of a few and just play.
 You can't do anything "wrong" to your soap with the colors, and you may create a wonderful soapy work of art!